Like a Virgin (album): Live performances and tour

 Backstage picture of Madonna and her entourage during the Virgin Tour.

-On May 16, 1984, after recording was complete, Madonna sang "Like a Virgin" and "Dress You Up" at a party offered by artist Keith Haring at New York's Paradise Garage.
+On May 16, 1984, after recording was complete, Madonna sang "Like a Virgin" and "Dress You Up" at a party hosted by artist Keith Haring at New York's Paradise Garage.
 Four months later, on September 14, Madonna opened the inaugural MTV Video Music Awards ceremony with a performance of "Like a Virgin".
 She emerged from a 17-foot wedding cake donning the same wedding dress from the album cover.
 During the number, she slithered and writhed across the floor, with her dress going up and her underpants showing.
-The singer explained that this was not intentional, as one of her shoes had come off at the beginning and she simply had tried to reach for it; "I thought, 'Well, I'll just pretend I meant to do this', and I dove on the floor and I rolled around", she later recalled.
+The singer explained that this was not intentional, as one of her shoes had come off at the beginning and she had simply tried to reach for it; "I thought, 'Well, I'll just pretend I meant to do this', and I dove on the floor and I rolled around", she later recalled.
 MTV's Jessie Peterson opined that the performance put Madonna "on the map as Queen of Pop Music", and established the VMAs as "the place where water-cooler moments happen".
 It was named one of the best performances in the show's history by Slant Magazine and Billboard.
 On December 13, Madonna sang "Like a Virgin" on British television program Top of the Pops, decked out in a pink wig and golden metallic jacket.
-It was named the second best performance on the show's history.
+It was named the second-best performance in the show's history.

-Like a Virgin was further promoted on the Virgin Tour, Madonna's first concert tour, which visited cities in the US and Canada from April to June 1985.
+Like a Virgin was further promoted on the Virgin Tour, Madonna's first concert tour, which visited cities in the US and Canada from April through June 1985.
 The tour received mixed critical reviews but was a commercial success, with Billboard reporting a gross of $3.3 million ($ million in dollars); all 17,672 tickets for the concert at New York City's Radio City Music Hall sold out in a record-breaking 34 minutes.
-One of the Detroit concerts was filmed and release in VHS as Madonna Live: The Virgin Tour.
+One of the Detroit concerts was filmed and released on VHS as Madonna Live: The Virgin Tour.